 Civacir [Hepatitis C Immune Globulin (Human)].
-Civacir is an investigational human polyclonal antibody product that contains antibodies to HCV.
-Preclinical studies indicate that Civacir contains antibodies that are neutralizing to HCV.
+Civacir is an investigational human polyclonal antibody product that contains antibodies to hepatitus C virus, or HCV.
+Pre-clinical studies indicate that Civacir contains antibodies that are neutralizing to HCV.
 We are developing Civacir to prevent hepatitis C disease in HCV-positive liver transplant patients.